 The apperceived interactive potentialities are contentful.
 They involve representational presuppositions about the world.
 The ongoing flow will, therefore, exhibit intentionality and aboutness.
 It will necessarily be from the point of view of the organism: it is organized in terms of the organism's interactive potentialities.
 In that sense, it is inherently situated, deictic, and indexical.
 It is necessarily embodied: disembodiment renders interaction impossible.
 It is necessarily temporal: it is a temporal flow of temporal interactions.
 Furthermore, timing is crucial, not just sequence as for Turing machines (Bickhard & Richie, 1983; Bickhard & Terveen, 1995).
 Still further, these processes are functionally and causally (partially) determinative of real interactions with the world; they make a difference in the overall dynamics of the world.
-There is nothing epiphenomenal about these mental properties in this model.
+There is nothing epiphenomenal about such mental properties in this model.
+And they begin to capture some of the basic properties of consciousness, especially of what might be called primary consciousness or awareness.8